-Stumped about what to serve at your New Year’s Eve party?
+Stumped about what to serve this New Year’s Eve?
 Well, fear not!
-To keep the festivities alive and your weight in check, here are some healthier options to serve at your New Year's bash.
+To keep the festivities alive and your weight in check, here are some healthier options to serve this New Year's.

-Here are some of our dietitian’s favorite holiday recommendations that are delightfully appetizing and surprisingly healthy.
+Without further ado, here are some of our dietitian’s favorite holiday recommendations that are delightfully appetizing and surprisingly healthy!

 Cherry Tomatoes Stuffed with Mozzarella and Basil

-1/2 teaspoon of freshly grated lemon zest (from about a quarter of a lemon)
+• 1/2 tsp of freshly grated lemon zest (from about a quarter of a lemon)

-2. Refrigerate for at least 2-4 hours before assembling and serving.
+2. Refrigerate for at least 2 to 4 hours before assembling and serving.